-Serving Clients in Waxhaw County & Surrounding Areas
+Serving Clients in Charlotte, Waxhaw, Huntersville, NC & Surrounding Areas

 At Blood Law, PLLC we believe in protecting our clients’ future.
 We want the best for you and your loved ones – no matter what situation arises.
 To ensure we can deliver on this promise, we offer estate administration services, including the creation of living trusts, revocable trusts, and irrevocable trusts.

 A trust can help you manage your deceased’s affairs more effectively and efficiently.
 It defines exactly what will happen to this individual’s property and assets, how they will be distributed, and who will inherit what in the estate itself.
 By taking the time to establish a trust, you could save yourself and your loved ones’ time, money, and paperwork by avoiding the probate process.

 If you need assistance determining whether you should create a living will or trust, consult with a lawyer on our team today by calling (704) 286-0570.

 A trust is a legal document established by an individual known as the grantor.
 Control of the trust is maintained by a trustee.
 Trusts ensure the grantor’s property and assets are managed effectively and distributed accordingly after death.

 There are various reasons to set up a trust, but the most common one is to avoid the probate process.
 You can bypass probate and distribute assets and property in a timelier manner if you establish a trust.
 This also means you and your family can avoid paying probate fees and going to court.

 While there are many kinds of trusts, most fall into one of the following categories: living trust, revocable trust, irrevocable trust.